 A fund established with a contribution from an organization for the benefit of the contributing organization is classified as an agency fund.
-The activity in agency funds is reported as a change in the liability "Assets held for agency funds" in the statement of financial position.
+The activity in agency funds is reported as a change in the liability "Agency funds held for other organizations" in the statement of financial position.